mgoldfield/rust-postgres-containers-exercise/README.md

 ### Robustness

 Currently, data is loaded in the `load-data` container.
 If the data is not formatted correctly, this container will exit with a failure code and run will stop.
 Because I am trying to keep things simple, I am not adding much around fault tolerance and recoverability.
-I'd like to note that in a production setting we could produce and archive wal logs, and have things like hot standby replicas for fault tolerance.
+I'd like to note that in a production setting we could archive wal logs, and have more redundancy such as hot standby replicas.

+### Efficiency

+It would likely be more efficient to batch queries, for simply reducing round trips, but also potentially to query for data only once for `query_params` requests that overlap.

-### Indexes
+#### Indexes

 Adding indexes in varying complexity to the `cpu_usage` table allow us to lookup data faster.
 Making `cpu_usage` a hypertable as we configured it automatically makes an index on `ts`.